keerthiprakashr/mynotes/kubernetes-operators/kubernetes-operators.md

 # What are Kubernetes Operators?

+Operators are software extensions to Kubernetes that make use of custom resources to manage applications and their components.

 A Kubernetes Operator is an application-specific controller that extends the Kubernetes API to create, configure, and manage instances of complex stateful applications on behalf of a Kubernetes user.
 It builds upon the basic Kubernetes resource and controller concepts but includes domain or application-specific knowledge to automate common tasks.

 An Operator is software that encodes this domain knowledge and extends the Kubernetes API through the third party resources (Custom Resource Definitions in 1.7 version) mechanism, enabling users to create, configure, and manage applications.